97nomad/97nomad.github.io/content/blog/tasmota-tuya-perversions.md

 }
 ```

-Among other things, here you can see the `Power` field with the value `0`, i.e. “Off”. \
+Among other things, here we can see the `Power` field with the value `0`, i.e. “Off”. \
 And the trick with more readable `ON` and `OFF` I just found up in the Internets.

 And if you look at the JSON from the lightbulb, there's more interesting stuff here.